kiarash110/Aegis-1T/README.md

 ## *STEP 1: Scan the mfa_setup.png into your mobile app.*
 ## *STEP 2: DELETE THE PNG FILE FROM YOUR DISK IMMEDIATELY.*
 ## *STEP 3: Never store a digital copy of your QR code on any device connected to the internet.*
+## *Anti-Corruption: The script will automatically block encryption of any file ending in .aegis.
+This prevents double-encryption which can lead to permanent data loss.*

 ---